 Our Italian Macaroni Salad is made with elbow pasta, but you can make it with any small, bite-size pasta of your choice.

-Pasta salads tend to absorb most of its juices and vinaigrette; and therefore, you may need to adjust and add more vinaigrette to your preference.
+- Pasta salads tend to absorb most of their juices and vinaigrette while marinating; therefore, you may need to adjust and add additional vinaigrette to your preference.

 Easy Italian Macaroni Salad is clean tasting and uncomplicated!